-- · Properly install system components - Incorrectly orienting the system components impairs the performance of the system and results in incomplete guarding, which can result in serious injury or death. - Install the system components with their corresponding cable ends pointing in the same direction.
+- Properly install system components - Incorrectly orienting the system components impairs the performance of the system and results in incomplete guarding, which can result in serious injury or death. - Install the system components with their corresponding cable ends pointing in the same direction.

-Figure 16.
-Examples of Correct Emitter/Receiver Orientation

 Figure 17.
+Examples of Correct Emitter/Receiver Orientation Figure 18.
 Examples of Incorrect Emitter/Receiver Orientation

-5.1.9 Installation of Multiple Systems
+5.1.8 Installation of Multiple Systems

-Whenever two or more EZ-SCREEN LS Basic emitter and receiver pairs are adjacent to one another, optical crosstalk may take place between the systems.
-To minimize optical crosstalk, alternate the positions of the emitters and receivers (see Figure 18 on p.
-28).
+Whenever two or more EZ-SCREEN LS emitter and receiver pairs are adjacent to one another, optical crosstalk may take place between the systems.
+To minimize optical crosstalk, alternate the positions of the emitters and receivers or alternate Scan Codes.

-When three or more systems are installed in the same plane (as shown in Figure 18 on p.
-28), optical crosstalk may occur between sensor pairs whose emitter and receiver lenses are oriented in the same direction.
-In this situation, eliminate optical crosstalk by mounting these sensor pairs exactly in line with each other within one plane, or by adding a mechanical barrier between the pairs.
+When three or more systems are installed in the same plane (as shown), optical crosstalk may occur between sensor pairs whose emitter and receiver lenses are oriented in the same direction.
+In this situation, eliminate optical crosstalk by mounting these sensor pairs exactly in line with each other within one plane or by adding a mechanical barrier between the pairs.